Baby Led Weaning (BLW)

 Q: Baby BLW se patla reh jayega kya?
 Will they get enough nutrition?

 A: Don’t worry!
 In the beginning (6-9 months), babies are learning and exploring - they don’t need to eat large amounts.
-Breast milk or formula provides 70-80% of nutrition until 12 months.
+In the early months of solids, most of your baby’s nutrition still comes from breast milk or formula; solids gradually take over through the first year — but iron-rich foods matter from 6 months.
 As they master eating, intake naturally increases.
 Most BLW babies have similar or better weight gain than spoon-fed babies by 12-18 months.

 Q: No teeth hai - how will baby chew?